Priority 1: Know who grows it

 Farmers who practice agroforestry grow cacao alongside a mix of other trees and plants, creating a biodiverse, forest-like environment that supports soil health, shade, and ecological balance.

-Agroforestry offers a sustainable alternative that restores the land and strengthens local resilience with each harvest, and for that reason, cacao farmers have told us it is how they want to grow cacao.
+Agroforestry offers farmers diverse landscapes and diverse income sources, and for that reason, cacao farmers have told us it is how they want to grow cacao.

 ---